mfazekas/pnpm-nondeterministic-hoisting/README.md

 ./test.sh
 ```

-The script runs up to 400 installations with the same lockfile.
+The script runs up to 400 installations using the committed `pnpm-lock.yaml`.
 It should always hoist the same React version, but often doesn't.

+**Note**: The lockfile is committed to ensure everyone tests with identical dependency trees.

 ## Expected vs Actual